Si Thep Historical Park: Hindu-influenced era: 6th–8th century CE

+Inscribed sculpture base from Si Thep, 8th century CE, featuring Pallava script in Pali language.

 The second phase of occupation (c.
 6th–8th century CE) was characterized by the expansion to the outer city.
 As the monarchy emerged, Vaishnavism took an important role in Si Thep's society, with relationships to India, Funan, Chenla, and Dvaravati cultures.
-Si Thep was an urban Dvaravati culture center since the 6th century CE, and one of the earliest communities in Thailand that made contacts with India, attested in stone inscription K 978, written in Sanskrit with Pallava script dated to the 6th century CE.
+Si Thep was an urban Dvaravati centre from the 6th century CE and one of the earliest communities in Thailand to make contact with India.
+The evidence given is stone inscription K 978, written in Sanskrit in Pallava script and dated to the 6th century.
 So, Si Thep was developed into an early state along with other early Southeast Asian states like Funan, Chenla, and Sri Ksetra.

-Charles Higham reports of a 7th-century Dvaravati inscription from Si Thep that states, "In the year...a king who is nephew of the great King, who is the son of Pruthiveenadravarman, and who is great as Bhavavarman, who has renowned moral principles, who is powerful and the terror of his enemies, erects this inscription on ascending the throne."
-A moat enclosed 4.7 square km, while the Khao Klang Nai structure (เขาคลังใน) dates from the 6th to 7th century.
+Charles Higham reports a 7th-century Dvaravati inscription from Si Thep.
+It reads, "In the year...a king who is nephew of the great King, who is the son of Pruthiveenadravarman, and who is great as Bhavavarman, who has renowned moral principles, who is powerful and the terror of his enemies, erects this inscription on ascending the throne."
+A moat enclosed 4.7 square kilometres.
+The Khao Khlang Nai structure (เขาคลังใน) dates from the 6th to 7th century.

+Two images of Kṛṣṇa Govardhanadhāra were found at the site, dated to about the late sixth and the late seventh century.
+Statues of the Buddha and of Kṛṣṇa Govardhanadhāra have likewise been found close together in the Angkor Borei and Phnom Da region of southern Cambodia.
+The inscription K. 499 from Si Thep, one of the oldest Sanskrit stone inscriptions from Thailand, records puṇya, or meritorious work, in a Brahmanical setting.